How To Insure Antiques Or Artwork

 • Stores

-Once you have decided what valuable items you have which you would like to insure, the next step is to get a valuation made on those items to determine how much they are worth.
+Once you have decided what valuable items you would like to insure, the next step is to get a valuation made on those items to determine how much they are worth.

 However, whilst it is important to document the value of your item, in some cases, this may be difficult or impossible to do.
 For example, what is the value of a rare one-off painting that cannot be replaced?
 Or what is the value of an old antique piece of furniture?